-- 1.1 This document demonstrates how we will support the overall aims and objectives of the Council.
-It will be reviewed throughout the year to ensure its continued relevance, both in terms of supporting the council's aims and in achieving a professional, modern audit service. - 1.2 The Accounts and Audit Regulations 2015 require that the Council "must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes; taking into account public sector internal auditing standards or guidance." - 1.3 The Public Sector Internal Audit Standards (PSIAS) require that the Head of Audit "must establish risk-based plans to determine the priorities of the internal audit activity, consistent with the organisation's goals". - 1.4 We provide an independent, objective assurance and consulting service that adds value and improves the Council's control environment.
-This helps the Council deliver its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
+- 1.1 The Accounts and Audit Regulations 2015 require that the Council "must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes; taking into account public sector internal auditing standards or guidance." - 1.2 The Public Sector Internal Audit Standards (PSIAS) require that the Head of Audit "must establish risk-based plans to determine the priorities of the internal audit activity, consistent with the organisation's goals". - 1.3 Management is responsible for the system of internal control and establishes policies and procedures to help ensure that the system is functioning correctly.
+On behalf of the Civic Affairs Committee, Internal Audit acts as an assurance function by providing an independent and objective opinion on the control environment. - 1.4 This document demonstrates how we will support the overall aims and objectives of the Council.
+Our plan will be reviewed throughout the year to ensure its continued relevance, both in terms of supporting the council's aims and in achieving a professional, modern audit service.